 Sharing intimate images without consent outlawed in ‘revenge porn’ crackdown

-Laws announced on Tuesday will remove the requirement for prosecutors to prove perpetrators intended to cause distress.
+Laws announced will remove the requirement for prosecutors to prove perpetrators intended to cause distress

 People who share intimate images without the consent of those depicted could face jail time after calls from campaigners for a crackdown on so-called revenge porn.